stonesword0/store-management-system/README.md

 # store-management-system
-just a little project of mine
+This is a W.I.P Project of mine.
+I am going to write a readme here soon, stay tuned :)